Skip Navigation

 It's Good Business to Prevent Substance Use and Support Recovery

 Employees are the most valuable assets for any business.
-In the foodservice, your waitstaff, chefs, cooks and managers create the food and experiences that your customers buy.
+In the building industry, your architects, engineers, laborers, operators, and foremen create the structures that your customers buy.

 It's more important than ever to retain good staff.
-That means supporting them through treatment and recovery from substance use disorders.
+That means you have to support them through treatment and recovery from substance use disorders.
 When you create a workplace that focuses on prevention and supports people who are in recovery, it has a positive impact on the bottom line.

-The Risks of Substance Use Affects All Building Industry Businesses
+The Risks of Substance Use Affect Every Workplace

 Substance use is a serious public health issue.
-All building industry CEOs, executives, and employees should be aware of the risks and take action steps to stay safe.
+All food service owners, managers, and employees should be aware of the risks and take action steps to stay safe.

 • 9% of working adults in the U.S. have a substance use disorder

-• 16.9% of workers in foodservice had a substance user disorder in the past year, the highest in the industry
+• 16.9% of workers in food service had a substance use disorder in the past year, the highest in any industry

 • 75% of adults with substance use disorders are in the U.S. workforce